-Hadoop logs to a statically configured HDFS.
-Over time, the number of logs uploaded to DFS could increase. logcondense.py is a tool that helps administrators to clean-up the log files older than a certain number of days.
+As mentioned in the HOD User Guide, HOD can be configured to upload Hadoop logs to a statically configured HDFS.
+Over time, the number of logs uploaded to HDFS could increase. logcondense.py is a tool that helps administrators to remove log files uploaded to HDFS.